-- adopts a Long Term Plan (LTP) or Annual Plan; - o amends an LTP; - o adopts, revokes, reviews or amends a bylaw; - changes the mode of delivery for a significant activity (for example from the Council to a Council-controlled organisation or from a council controlled organisation to a private sector organisation) if that is not provided for in the LTP.
+- Adopts a Long Term Plan (LTP) or Annual Plan. - Amends an LTP. - Adopts, revokes, reviews or amends a bylaw. - Changes the mode of delivery for a significant activity (for example from the Council to a Council-controlled organisation or from a Councilcontrolled organisation to a private sector organisation) if that is not provided for in the LTP.